PeppyDays/learn-rust-with-tests/src/rust_fundamentals/install_rust.md

 ## Wrapping up

 At this point, you should have Rust installed, an editor available, and some basic tooling in place.
 Rust has a very large ecosystem of third-party products.
-We have identified a few useful components here.
-For a more complete list, see [Awesome Rust](https://github.com/rust-unofficial/awesome-rust).
+If you find some useful components, see [Awesome Rust](https://github.com/rust-unofficial/awesome-rust).